Arthur Findlay

-Arthur Findlay MBE JP (May 16, 1883 - July 24, 1964) was a writer, accountant, stockbroker and Essex magistrate, as well as a significant figure in the history of the religion of Spiritualism, being a partial founder of the newspaper Psychic News and also a founder of the International Institute for Psychical Research.
+Arthur Findlay MBE, JP (16 May 1883 - 24 July 1964) was a writer, accountant, stockbroker and Essex magistrate, as well as a significant figure in the history of the religion of Spiritualism, being a partial founder of the newspaper Psychic News and also a founder of the International Institute for Psychical Research.
 In his will he left his home, Stansted Hall, to the Spiritualists' National Union.
 Findlay's spiritualist views about an etheric body were criticized as non-scientific.

 Biography

 Early life

 Aged 17, James Arthur Findlay had become interested in the field of comparative religion, something of which his staunchly Christian parents disapproved of - they even burned many of his books on the subject.

-In 1913 he was awarded the title of Member of The Most Excellent Order of the British Empire for his organisation work for the Red Cross.
+In 1913, he was awarded the title of Member of The Most Excellent Order of the British Empire (MBE) for his organisation work for the Red Cross.

 John Sloan

-In 1918 Findlay attended a séance with the direct voice medium John Campbell Sloan at a spiritualist church in Glasgow.
+In 1918, Findlay attended a séance with the direct voice medium John Campbell Sloan at a spiritualist church in Glasgow.
 During the next five years Findlay attended many seances at the medium's home and became convinced spirit voices were speaking through Sloan.
 However, the psychical researcher J. Malcolm Bird investigated Sloan and wrote he had no doubt that all the voices heard could be produced by the medium talking into the trumpet in a normal fashion.
 Bird also wrote the information given to the sitters could have easily been taken from public records and there was a lack of control in the séances.
 Bird wrote that "the phenomena themselves were not particularly impressive; with the intermittent freedom of the medium, it seemed simple enough for him to have done most of them himself."

 Findlay's On the Edge of the Etheric (1931) defended Sloan's direct voice mediumship and supported the existence of an etheric body.
 The book was negatively reviewed in the journal Nature as anti-scientific.
 According to the review "from reading Mr. Findlay's records, the scientific method might be thought not to exist.
 He seems to have no appreciation of the implications underlying many of his remarks; no desire to see the phenomena described in accurate and scientific terminology."